NguyenTran2002/SEVY/README.md

 ---

 ## 🎉 Acknowledgments
-Special thanks to the **SEVY AI Management Board** for their continuous support and guidance.
+Special thanks to the **SEVY Management Board** for their continuous support and guidance.